Economy of Thrissur: Diamond industry

 Thrissur is known as the hub of diamond and gold jewellery production in South India.
-Majority of the units located in Kapiparambu, Tholur, Adat, Choondal and Avanur in the Thrissur Metropolitan Area.
+The majority of the units are located in Kapiparambu, Tholur, Adat, Choondal and Avanur in the Thrissur Metropolitan Area.
 There are around 75 units employing around 5,000 people.
 The diamond polishing work was brought to Kerala by P K Sankunni in 1964 from Mumbai.
 Because of higher wages and less encouragement from Kerala government, most of the traders are relocating to Surat in Gujarat.
-At the height of the business there were 310 units and around 25,000 workers were involved in this business.
+At the height of the business, there were 310 units and around 25,000 workers were involved in this business.